-- Roast for about 25 minutes in pre-heated oven.
+- Roast for about 25 minutes in a preheated oven.

 I really love serving these potatoes and broccoli alongside boneless pork chops or lemon butter chicken.
-These roasted veggies also are really delicious with sheet pan salmon and you can cook them in the oven for almost the same amount of time.
+These roasted veggies also are really delicious with cast iron salmon and you can cook them in the oven for almost the same amount of time.